zwets/amr-trinity/README.md

 which maintains a collection of converters to harmonise AMR tool output formats.

 [hAMRonization workflow](https://github.com/pha4ge/hAMRonization_workflow) was
-a proof of concept that ran all (18) hAMRonization-supported tools in one go, but it was very hard to maintain.
+a proof of concept test-case workflow that ran all (18) hAMRonization-supported tools in one go.

-In **AMR Trinity** we scale down the hAMRonization workflow to the "Big Three", the three tools that have their own actively curated databases and algorithms.
+**AMR Trinity** scales down the hAMRonization workflow to the "Big Three", the three tools that have their own actively curated databases and algorithms.

  * [AMRFinderPlus](https://github.com/ncbi/amr)
  * [ResFinder](https://bitbucket.org/genomicepidemiology/resfinder)